Visiting Phils beat Yankees 11-7 at home to open twin bill

 Yankees lefty J.A.
 Happ (0-1) gave up four runs on three hits and six walks in three innings in his first career loss vs. the Phillies.
 Happ entered 5-0 with a 1.45 ERA against his former team.

+“I tried to be aggressive throughout, maybe try a little too hard,” Happ said.
+“Made some pitches and didn’t get the benefit of a doubt.
+I have to make them put the ball in play.
+I have to force the issue better than I did.”

 Even though fans aren’t permitted in the ballpark, they made plenty of noise from the streets.
-Someone rang a cowbell and another person played the drums on and off for a few innings, including nonstop for several minutes in the fifth inning.
+Someone rang a cowbell and another person played the drums on and off for a few innings, including nonstop for several minutes in the fifth.

 After Brett Gardner lined a two-run homer to right on an 0-2 pitch in the second to give the Yankees a 3-0 lead, Happ lost control in the third.